-- 1. Insufficient information in order to confirm Chinese origin.
+- Insufficient information in order to confirm Chinese origin.
 High probability of (illegal) oak supply from Russian Far East. - 2.
-Document integrity in serious doubt: - VALIDITY: not documents that all were valid and issued by the competent authority. - COMPLETENESS: missing, erroneous and conflicting information. - RELATION TO MATERIAL: connection between the documents and the material throughout supply chain was not clear. - 3.
+Document integrity in serious doubt: - VALIDITY: not all documents were valid or issued by the competent authority. - COMPLETENESS: missing, erroneous and conflicting information. - RELATION TO MATERIAL: connection between the documents and the material throughout supply chain was not clear. - 3.
 Russian supply chain documentation highly suspect.